-When I'm preparing people for their interviews I usually run them through some basic interview questions first, and one of these is "Why do you want to work here?"
+When I'm preparing clients for their interviews I usually run them through basic interview questions first, and one of these is "Why do you want to work here?"

 Pretty standard question, right?
-I think so, but you'd be surprised at how many people don't have a great answer.
+Yes, but you'd be surprised at how many people don't have a good answer.

 Example answers to "Why do you want to work at Amazon?"

 Here's a few answers that I've made comments on so you can see why the answers are good or bad.

 "Amazon is one of the leading global online retailing companies with 136 bn USD Net Sales and is 12th on the Fortune 500.
 In the past four years its doubled its sales.
 Such a fast growing company and a pioneer in the internet retail sector is a place I’d like to work."

 - Numbers: 136 billion, 12th, 4 years (numbers are good for everyone to include)